A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 - Level 18? optionally this can be for level 18 PCs, but you will need to adjust minions accordingly:
   - Replace the Adult blue dragon with an Ancient blue dragon.
   - Remove the WEAK templates from the Rune Giant
-  - Add ELITE to the Storm Giants and raise their chain lightnings to 7th level
+  - Add ELITE to the Storm Giants and raise their chain lightnings to 7th level (making them Wardens of Thunder)
   - For additional PCs add ELITE to the Ancient Blue Dragon and the Rune Giant.

 - The layout of this room needs some consideration and potential adjustment: